aws4embeddedlinux/meta-aws/README.md

 * Automotive Grade Linux: The AGL distribution uses a specific static ID process.
 When adding AWS IoT Greengrass, you will need to define users in the passwd and group files manually.
 Please see https://github.com/aws/meta-aws/issues/75 for more information.

-* Firecracker `panic_abort` resolution options:
-    * Append `RUST_PANIC_STRATEGY = "abort"` to your local.conf, as the default strategy is [unwind](https://github.com/meta-rust/meta-rust/blob/920db7b045c1f721efcc2e1d891516b515b7e7a8/classes/rust-common.bbclass#L12).
-    * Patch related Cargo.toml files to remove references to `abort`; not recommended.
-    * Leave `RUST_PANIC_STRATEGY` as default, and implement custom abort handler.

-© 2019-2021, Amazon Web Services, Inc. or its affiliates.
+© 2019-2022, Amazon Web Services, Inc. or its affiliates.
 All rights reserved.